ahvar/gene_annotator/README.md

     # the Dockerfile has an ENTRYPOINT that points to etl/pipeline.py
     # running a container from this image will automatically execute the script
     $ docker run --name gene_annotate_container gene_annotate

-## Run Interactively
-    # to inspect output files in the container, run unit tests, or the api/app.py
-    # run the container interactively and override the ENTRYPOINT
-    # map port '5000' of the host to port '5000' of the container
-    $ docker run -it -p 5000:5000 --entrypoint /bin/bash --name gene_annotate_container gene_annotate